hydraulic-software/jcef-conveyor/README.md

 builder.setInstallDir(jcefDir)
 ```

+**IMPORTANT:** You must normalize the path on macOS as Chrome will throw lots of errors and you'll get corrupted rendering if there is a .. in the install dir.

 When run outside of a packaged app, this will initialize JCEF in the normal way.
 It'll download the JCEF native binaries for your
 platform.
 When run inside a packaged app, it'll find the pre-extracted location using a system property.

+## Tricks used in conveyor.conf

+JCEF requires some fairly sophisticated config.
+It requires at least Conveyor 7.2.
+Pay attention to these parts:

+1. The JCEF natives are extracted from a tarball that is itself inside a jar file.
+This is done by exploiting the fact that Conveyor can be pointed at files inside zips using the `jar:` protocol scheme, and additionally, that archives are extracted by default when used as inputs.
+2. You need to specify the JCEF Maven version in your config.
+We use HOCON substitution syntax to construct the highly repetitive URLs and file paths.
+3. We specify extra Mac metadata that makes Chrome work better.
+4. JCEF accesses internal Java APIs.
+We whitelist those using JVM options.
+This is optional because Conveyor would auto-detect these for us, but doing so explicitly suppresses the warning that's generated when it does.
+5. On Windows the JCEF natives are placed in a subdirectroy of the app dir called `jcef`, this keeps it separated from the main app JARs and avoids problems.
+6. JCEF Maven expects a file called `install.lock` to exist in the natives dir, but the tarball doesn't contain it.
+We create it using an input definition.